 It’s one of the only wearable soccer trackers that combines both comfort and soccer-specific stats.

-The Advantages of Using Playermaker
+The Advantages of Using a Playermaker

 Next, I want to discuss why Playermaker is notably better than other tracker options for soccer players.